Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

 |S2MM|HLS|Stream to Memory Map HLS kernel to feed output result data from AI Engine classifier kernel to DDR via the PL DMA.|

-## Step 1 - Creating custom RTL kernels with the Vivado® Design Suite
+## Step 1 - Creating custom RTL kernels with the Vivado Design Suite

 Package your RTL code as a Vivado IP and generate a Vitis RTL kernel.